causa-io/runtime-typescript/README.md

 Note that the `AuthModule` is not automatically added because it is only relevant for front-facing APIs, and requires an additional Passport strategy to work.

-`createApp` can also be used in combination with `makeTestAppFactory` from `@causa/runtime/nestjs/testing` through the `appFactory` option.
-This allows to override some of the modules (e.g. to mock services, use temporary resources, etc).

 #### Health check

 NestJS provides the [`@nestjs/terminus`](https://github.com/nestjs/terminus) package to implement health checks, and not much can be added generically on top.
 The implementation of the actual health check may depend on the tech stack for example.
 However the `terminusModuleWithLogger` module provides Terminus properly configured with the pino logger.